kjhscs2425/project-3-make-a-discord-bot-v2-Owls4all/proposal.md

 My bot will respond by: ok, what do you choose [set a variable: playing rock paper scissors: fair and choose a choice]

 When a user says: either rock, paper, or scissors {when playing}
-My bot will respond by: winning, losing, or playing fair depending on what state its in
+My bot will respond by: winning, losing, or playing fair depending on what state it's in

 When a user says: Frost [something that isn't a known command] My bot will respond by: I don't know what that means